Staff

 – GIS and Drone Program Coordinator

-Ben has an MSc degree in GIS (Global Information System mapping) from Penn State University from 2017.
-At NTBG he is responsible for management of organization-wide phytogeography data and GIS modeling, contributing data to NTBGs research and conservation work, as well as to over 250 NTBG led IUCN Red List assessments.
-Ben has also implemented an innovative drone program helping NTBG survey hard to access terrain.
-His research work with using drones in biodiversity exploration is internationally recognized and he has been locating several threatened plant species of conservation importance.
+Ben is a GIS and drone specialist working on the application of cutting-edge technology in plant conservation.
+He has a PhD from the Natural History Museum of Denmark, University of Copenhagen in Botany and MSc degree in GIS (Geographic Information System) from Penn State University.
+At NTBG he is responsible for management of organization-wide phytogeography data and GIS modeling, contributing data to NTBGs research and conservation work, as well as to over 400 NTBG led IUCN Red List assessments.
+Ben leads NTBGʻs innovative drone program which helps botanists globally with the survey of hard to access terrain.
+His work has had a significant impact on the conservation of a number of critically endangered plants and has led to the discovery of several new species.

 Contact: bnyberg@ntbg.org